South Western Housing Society, Tuckers Close

 David Broom of Kensa Contracting says:

 Tuckers Close is a fantastic example of how GSHP’s can be used in new build development to provide the best possible outcome for all stakeholders.
 The tenants receive comfortable, controllable heating at a cost lower than mains gas, despite being in an off gas area.
-The developer provides a building that, thanks to the efficiency of the heat pump, provides a low carbon solution, which meets the planning sustainability requirement by delivering over 20% on site renewables, and the client has a reliable, low lifetime cost heating solution, which is simple to operate and maintain, as well as a 20 year income stream in the form of the RHI which more than covers the capital cost of the installation.
+The developer provides a building that, thanks to the efficiency of the heat pump, provides a low carbon solution, which meets the planning sustainability requirement by delivering over 20% on site renewables, and the client has a reliable, low lifetime cost heating solution, which is simple to operate and maintain.